Namkhaeng sai: Lukkaithong

 Lukkaithong, in the Emquartier shopping mall, was originally a restaurant with a Michelin guide guaranteeing its quality.
 Owners of Lukkaithong, Sangnarong Montriwat, and Kanchana Tathiyakul, thought of creating a signature dessert for their restaurant.
 They chose Thai tea to be the base for the dessert because it is one of the most popular beverages they knew. namkhaeng sai, shaved ice, was chosen to be that dessert due to their personal experience of enjoying it as a child to beat the heat, and easiness to eat and share with other people.
 So they combined Thai tea and namkhaeng sai, then through trial and error they arrived at the present menu's pang cha.

 The two creators said that the idea of combining Thai tea with Namkhaneg Sai to make Pang Cha is not difficult to think up, but is hard to maintain consistency due to the nature of tea leaves differing in each season which affects taste and richness.
 So they had to adjust the recipe for each season to get the tea they wanted and set up the right combinations of fresh milk and condensed milk to make the ideal texture and consistency for the menu.

 Pang Cha was originally just Thai tea shaved ice with bread.
 Toppings were then added, and three types of tapioca pearls: glass pearls for crunchiness, Thai tea pearls for color and aroma, and black tea pearls for texture and sweetness.
 White bread, almond slices, and whipped cream are also added as toppings.
-Shaved ice part of this menu is in the form of fluffy mountain from piled up thin ice floss.
+Shaved ice part of this menu is in the form of a fluffy mountain from piled up thin ice floss.